abdahad1996/Master_Detail/README.md

 Finally, I composed all the module inside the **RootView**.

 #### Improvements and feedback:
 - Unit Testing for entire app
 - add snapshot tests to test ui layout
-- add dark mode
+- add dark mode (✓)
-- improve UI for landscape
+- improve UI for landscape(✓)
-- adding refresh control for reloading
+- adding refresh control for reloading(✓)
-- on app view will appear reload data
-- adding retry incase of failure
+- adding retry incase of failure(✓)
-- adding timestamp for user to know when the data was last updated.
+- adding timestamp for user to know when the data was last updated.(✓)